 Still Painful to Watch

 He once said, “You’re watching the movie.
 I’m watching the real thing.
 It still gets to me.”
-However, he is happy that so many people still watch the movie to learn about his brother saying, “People like you are keeping his memory alive.”
+However, he is happy that so many people still watch the movie to learn about his brother, saying, “People like you are keeping his memory alive.”

 Addicted to Alcohol

 He said about that time, “I used to drink all day and I used to tear the house down.
 I also got a little abusive with Rosie [his girlfriend at that time].”

 “I had no ambition or motivation to do anything.
 The doctor told me to drink a lot of water to wash everything out of my system.
 A few months passed by and I started to feel a lot better.
-When I went back for testing, most of my cancer cells were gone.”
-Morales then started supporting the non-profit organization, Grind Out Hunger.
+When I went back for testing, most of my cancer cells were gone,” Morales said.